 In addition, University Policy Register Rule 7-02-8 states that university employees, including students, who use their own vehicles in performance of their position duties should be reimbursed at the standard mileage rate.
 Students can request reimbursement via the online Expense Reimbursement Workflow located in FlashLine.
 Contact the Public Safety Department at (330) 672-3070 for more information.

-- Career Services uses students' Social Security Numbers strictly for employment purposes.
+- Career Exploration and Development uses students' Social Security Numbers strictly for employment purposes.
 Kent State University is required by federal law to report income along with Social Security Numbers for all employees to whom compensation is paid.